dgilliam/gilli-am/index.md

 **Independent Consulting**

 - Led `technology and operations assessment` for an Ecuadorian microfinance bank.
 Assessment included defining a technology strategy and recommendations for operational improvements and go-to-market strategy for microloan products in central Ecuador
-- Poject managed an ERP system implementation for a mid-sized construction company
+- Project managed an ERP system implementation for a mid-sized construction company

 **Diamond Consulting (Acquired by PwC)**